scunningham8/Gig-Scheduler/homework8-gigscheduler-scunningham8-master/README.md

 14. The database should include foreign keys between the appropriate tables.
 15. The program should accept no command-line arguments on startup.

-## Gig Scheduler Assignment 1

-For assignment 1, your team (Val and the TAs) simply expects you to setup the database and create a few simple Java classes.
-They can then give you feedback on what to improve!
-This is very similar to industry, where you often begin by architecting a database (or system-wide) design before you begin development.

 **Step 1: Database Design:**

 1. Sketch out your database design on paper.